-We are all projected out of Brahman (making us and the rest of the universe part of God) – and we call that aspect “Lord Brahma”; we are all sustained by and within Brahman and we call this power “Lord Vishnu” and finally after billions of years we all return into Brahman as we call this attribute “Lord Shiva”.
+We are reminded we’re all projected out of Brahman (making us and the rest of the universe part of God) – and we call that aspect “Lord Brahma”; we are all sustained by and within Brahman and we call this power “Lord Vishnu” and finally after billions of years, we all return into Brahman as we call this attribute “Lord Shiva”.
 We are not ‘destroyed’ as some assert, but subsist in Brahman in ‘prayala’ until the next round of ‘projection’.
 We do not ever die – but are children of ‘immortal bliss’.

 Hindus offer special prayers to Lord Shiva on Shivratri.
-In Sanskrit, ‘ratri’ means night and thus, Shivaratri literally means ‘The Night of Shiva’.
+In Sanskrit, ‘ratri’ means night and thus, Maha Shivaratri literally means ‘The Great Night of Shiva’.
 There are several traditions associated with the night: Lord Shiva performed the Tandava Nritya (the dance of dissolution); he appeared as the Lingam; or he married Mother Parvati.
 Maha Shivaratri is observed for one night but the preparations begin the preceding day.

 The day before Shivaratri, the house would have been given a thorough cleaning – both inside and out.
 Hindus literally leave no stone unturned when sprucing up for Shivaratri (and other festivals) because symbolically God is welcomed into our house.
 Who would want God to enter a grubby house?

 A growing number of Hindus make time for Mandir even though they mightn’t always be regular attendees on Thursday night, or Sunday morning.
 So many Hindus coming together and praying together, putting aside whatever personal differences they might have, to worship the same deities.
 They also do not eat meat during the Shivaratri period.
-Some Hindus, like my Mom, even completely give up “salt” food completely, eating only fruits.
+Some Hindus, like my mom, even completely give up “salt” foods completely, eating only fruits.